Last Updated on by Michael Brockbank

 Using an online layout, Reedsy gives you the ability to work on your book from your browser.
 This can be useful if you plan on traveling a lot or want a safe place to store your novel.

 Signing up is free, though the pricing for the different services can vary from one hired professional to another.
+And there are several benefits of using Reedsy, most of which I cover in this post.

 What Can You Expect from the Reedsy Book Editor?